thomasnield/katacoda-scenarios/oreilly-introduction-to-regular-expressions/anchors.md

 French Macaroons (24 servings)

 6 egg whites
-1 cup white sugar
+1 cups white sugar
-2 cup of powdered sugar
+2 cups of powdered sugar
-2 cup of almond flour
+2 cups of almond flour

 Beat eggs in bowl and then add sugar.